opengeospatial/teamengine/src/site/markdown/installation.md

 instructions.

-The [TEAM Engine Builder project](https://github.com/opengeospatial/teamengine-builder) provides another way to build TEAM Engine and OGC test suites on a physical host machine.
+The [TEAM Engine Builder project](https://github.com/opengeospatial/teamengine-builder) provides another way to build TEAM Engine and selected OGC test suites on a physical or virtual machine.
 Shell scripts for Windows and Unix-like systems are available.
 Detailed instructions are provided in the tutorial.

 ## Download and build from source